nosliwmichael/spring-boot-microservice/collections/_getting-started/setting-up-workspace-eclipse.md

 ## Configuration Repository

-Before you can run the apps, there is one more dependency we should cover, the [aperture-confi repository](https://github.com/nosliwmichael/aperture-config).
+Before you can run the apps, there is one more dependency we should cover, the [spring-boot-microservice-config repository](https://github.com/nosliwmichael/spring-boot-microservice-config).
 This repository only contains .yml property files.
 This is the location that the config service pulls and shares configuration properties from.
 When it comes to setting up the config service, you don't *have* to keep your property files in a separate repository.
-You could store them in the resources folder in the config project or you could put them in their own folder within the same repository as the other aperture projects.
+You could store them in the resources folder in the config project or you could put them in their own folder within the same repository as the other Spring Boot Microservice projects.
 In any case, this article is going to assume you'll use the provided config repository for your property files.

 ## Running The Apps